WELCOME TO THE VTC

-The VTI is a far reaching criminal justice initiative designed to link Veterans with evidence based rehabilitative services that address their individual criminogenic needs.
+The VTC is a far reaching criminal justice court designed to link Veterans with evidence based rehabilitative services that address their individual criminogenic needs.

-The Milwaukee County Veterans Treatment Initiative (VTI) program:
+The Milwaukee County Veterans Treatment Court (VTC) program:

 Is a voluntary program designed to successfully rehabilitate Veterans in recognition of their service to our country and the challenges they and their families may encounter.